thecartercenter/nemo-docs/content/formsoverall/formsoverall.rst

 4. Click and drag the questions in the desired order of appearance.
 5. Click and drag groups in the desired order of appearance.
 6. Drag questions intended for groups to the right so that they appear indented in relation to the group.
-7. Click :guilabel:`Save` to save the form, or click :guilabel:`Save and Publish` if the form is ready to be used.
+7. Click :guilabel:`Save` to save the form, or click :guilabel:`Save and Go Live` if the form is ready to be used.

 .. image:: drag-and-drop.gif
    :alt: Drag and drop